 The festival Holi is a Hindu celebration of the triumph of good over evil and the end of winter giving way to spring, held throughout India and Nepal on the day after the full moon in March.
 Inspired by Lord Krishna, who would playfully throw colored water over girls from the village, the festival sees Indians covering each other with brightly colored powder and colored water in vibrant street parties thrown throughout the country.

-As one of the most famous festivals in India (and the world), Holi is a popular event to build into a trip to India.
+As one of the most famous festivals in India (and the world), Holi is a popular event to build on a trip to India.

 As well as the throwing of colored water during street parties, Holi also sees traditional ‘bhang’ being consumed – a cannabis-based paste that can be smoked or mixed into a drink.

-In different areas, the celebrations will vary – so do some research to make sure you’re travelling to be a part of a Holi experience that suits your tastes.
+In different areas, the celebrations will vary – so do some research to make sure you’re traveling to be a part of a Holi experience that suits your tastes.

 Don’t go to Holi expecting to not get involved!
 This is a festival of participation – so don’t wear your best clothes (the color often stains fabric and skin) and remember that as a visitor, you will be a prime target for the colored-water balloons being thrown around the streets.
 If you don’t want to get covered in color, you’ll have to stay inside – or don’t travel to India during this period!